giridhar7632/colorScheme/README.md

 }
 ```

 That's it!!
 Now you can see random color-schemes on the webpage.
 You can change the colors, clicking the button.
 The `useState()` and `useEffect` are the most used hooks in react.
-Check the final project [here](https://color-scheme-generator.giridharhackclu.repl.co/).
+Check the final code [here](https://color-scheme-generator.giridharhackclu.repl.co/).

 ![Final Project](https://cloud-hptr7s5bf.vercel.app/0color-schemer.gif)